digitalrebar/doc/development/jigs/README.rst

 needs to be done.

-Digital Rebar provides a pluggable model for interacting with nodes and other datacetner infrastructural components such as switches, power controllers, failover controllers, etc. Each differing *configuration manager* has its own interfaces and control methods.
-Digital Rebar provides a defined API for the *configuration managers* meeded to control and manage a collection of machines and systems.
+Digital Rebar provides a pluggable model for interacting with nodes and other datacetner infrastructure components such as switches, power controllers, failover controllers, etc. Each differing *configuration manager* has its own interfaces and control methods.
+Digital Rebar provides a defined API for the *configuration managers* needed to control and manage a collection of machines and systems.

 For convenience the Digital Rebar method for initiating and controlling